cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Object store backups are taken while PostgreSQL is up and running (hot backups).
 Volume Snapshot backups are currently taken after PostgreSQL has been shut down (cold backups).
-This limitation will be lifted in the future when support for online Volume Snapshot backups is introduced.
+This will change in the future with support for online Volume Snapshot backups.

 ### Backups from a standby